 For over a decade, schools across the United States have faced persistent pressure to adopt personalized learning programs.
-Nonprofit organizations, state leaders, the education and popular press, government agencies, and foundations have often promoted personalized learning and the adoption of digital technologies as complementary reforms.
+Nonprofit organizations,1 state leaders,2 the education and popular press,3 government agencies, and foundations4 have often promoted personalized learning and the adoption of digital technologies as complementary reforms.
 Advocates argue that tech-friendly personalized learning is a "student-centered" approach that will shift schools' focus away from expecting all children to learn the same way at the same pace toward addressing each child's individual needs and interests.
-In some instances the same reformers who have pushed for test-heavy, content-focused accountability systems are now, apparently without irony, promoting personalized learning as the cure for reforms they have spent the last two decades pushing on schools.
+In some instances the same reformers who have pushed for test-heavy, content-focused accountability systems are now, apparently without irony, promoting personalized learning as the cure for reforms they have spent the last two decades pushing on schools.5

-The effort to install personalized learning in schools across the country has to a considerable degree been fueled by focused philanthropic funding (e.g., the Bill and Melinda Gates Foundation and the Chan Zuckerberg Initiative), advocacy by tech industry trade associations and large digital platforms (e.g., Facebook and Google), as well as investments by venture capitalists anxious to access the school market.
-At the same time, many states have adopted policies that encourage the use of digital platforms in personalized learning programs by exempting these platforms from restrictions on data collection designed to protect student privacy.
-Although personalized learning proponents argue that it is much more than the use of digital platforms, the conception of competency-based pedagogy underlying the most prominent personalized learning approaches requires extensive data collection and performance feedback that only digital platforms can offer.

-Despite years of promotion and advocacy, an agreed-upon definition of personalized learning remains elusive.
-Moreover, there is as yet little research support to buttress the claims being made.
-The RAND Corporation research that proponents often cite, for example, actually failed to find results that support the widespread adoption of personalized learning programs.
+The effort to install personalized learning in schools across the country has to a considerable degree been fueled by focused philanthropic funding (e.g., the Bill and Melinda Gates Foundation and the Chan Zuckerberg Initiative),6 advocacy by tech industry trade associations 7 and large digital platforms (e.g., Facebook and Google), as well as investments by venture capitalists anxious to access the school market.^{8,9} At the same time, many states have adopted policies that encourage the use of digital platforms in personalized learning programs by exempting these platforms from restrictions on data collection designed to protect student privacy.10 Although personalized learning proponents argue that it is much more than the use of digital platforms, the conception of competency-based pedagogy underlying the most prominent personalized learning approaches requires extensive data collection and performance feedback that only digital platforms can offer.11 ing remains elusive.12 Moreover, there is as yet little research support to buttress the claims being made.13 The RAND Corporation research that proponents often cite, for example, actually failed to find results that support the widespread adoption of personalized learning programs.14